Lose My Cool

-"Lose My Cool" is a song by American R&B group SWV featuring rapper Redman, released as the third single from their third studio album Release Some Tension.
-It was unable to chart on the US Billboard Hot R&B Singles chart due to rules in place at the time regarding album cuts, but it managed to appear on the Billboard R&B/Hip-Hop Airplay chart and peak at number 31.
+"Lose My Cool" is a song by American R&B group SWV featuring rapper Redman, released as the third single from SWV's third studio album, Release Some Tension.
+It was unable to chart on the US Billboard Hot R&B Singles chart due to rules in place at the time regarding album cuts, but it appeared on the Billboard Hot R&B Airplay chart, peaking at number 31.

 Music video

 An accompanying music video was released, directed by Wu-Tang Clan and Chase Johnston-Lynch.